cristinel24/cooking-app/readme.md

 ### 19/05/2024

+* NEW!
+Created `populate_fixed.py` -> generates a tiny, predefined database for testing purposes

 * completely removed all `expiring_token`-s from the `user` collection.
 Now `expiring token`-s are only found in the `expiring token` collection

 ### 18/05/2024